 Many visitors stay in Jaco for a couple days as a gateway to the South Pacific and Osa Peninsula but you can perfectly use Jaco as a home base especially if you’re visiting for a short period of time.
 Though many expats scoff at Jaco as an unruly beach town, it’s an excellent beach for first time visitors since it’s not too far from SJO Airport and is close to many natural attractions.

 Don’t let those naysayers ruffle your feathers, Jaco has something to offer everyone with much to discover in the area and enjoy.
 As someone who isn’t a huge city person, I loved Jaco from our first visit even though it’s a party town, the beach isn’t that pretty and it is very developed area.
 But I had a blast exploring the entire Jaco (not just the town and beach), meeting the local surfers and experiencing the Central Pacific of Costa Rica.

 Visiting Playa Jaco?
 Check out our guide below!

 What do you want to read about first?
 Click the section to skip to it below.

-Playa Jaco is in the province of Puntarenas near the Gulf of Nicoya.
-It is a little over an hour drive from San Jose.
+Playa Jaco is in the province of Puntarenas in the Central Pacific.

 You can get to Playa Jaco by several different ways from San Jose.

 - By bus: read our complete guide to taking the bus from San Jose to Jaco.
-It’s only a 2 hour bus ride from SJO airport.
+It’s only a $5 and 2 hour bus ride from San Jose.